How Is The CRS Score Calculated?

 To get an accurate assessment of your CRS score, you can use online CRS score calculators.
 These tools evaluate your profile based on the factors discussed above and provide an instant CRS score.
 Here’s how the CRS score calculator works:

-• Input your personal details: Age, marital status, and level of education.
+- Input your details: Age, marital status, and level of education.

 Importance of Consulting Immigration Experts